Learning the meanings of function words from grounded language using a visual question answering model: Introduction

-Indeed, visual question answering models have already been used to explore neural networks' capacity to learn meaningful representations of referential words, such as nouns and predicates, when trained on language tasks grounded in the visual world \cite{Mao2019NeuroSymbolic, pillai2021neural, zellers2021piglet, wang2021lorl, jiang2023mewl}.
+Indeed, we are not the first to make these assumptions.
+Visual question answering models have already been used to explore neural networks' capacity to learn meaningful representations of referential words, such as nouns and predicates, when trained on language tasks grounded in the visual world \cite{Mao2019NeuroSymbolic, pillai2021neural, zellers2021piglet, wang2021lorl, jiang2023mewl}.
 As for function words, \citeauthor{hill2018understanding} \citeyear{hill2018understanding} briefly consider how visually grounded models learn negation, and \citeauthor{kuhnle-copestake-2019-meaning} \citeyear{kuhnle-copestake-2019-meaning} studied how these models interpret the quantifier \textit{most}.
 Regier's \citeyear{regier1996human} earlier extensive work also considered how neural network models can learn to map visual scenes to spatial prepositions, though his models did not learn from any linguistic input per say and predate visual question answering models.
 Others more recently have also used these tasks to model noun and predicate learning in children \cite{hill2020simulating, nikolaus2021modeling}.
 However, to the best of our knowledge, no work has probed visually grounded neural network models' representations of the meaning of function words in the context of children's function word learning.

 Throughout this paper, we will address three major research questions: